docsifyjs/docsify/docs/README.md

 ### Cover Page

-Generate a cover page through with markdown.
-Create a `_coverpage.md` and set `data-coverpage` in script tag.
+Generate a cover page with markdown.
+Create a `_coverpage.md` and set `data-coverpage` in the script tag.

 ```markdown
 ![logo](_media/icon.svg)